Menu

 Shutterstock.com

 Navigating pregnancy and welcoming a new baby is a life-changing event.
-Parents-to-be naturally seek a sense of preparedness and control as they plan for the various aspects of pregnancy, labour, and childbirth.
+Parents-to-be naturally seek a sense of preparedness and control as they plan for the various aspects of pregnancy, labour and childbirth.
 Being aware of the key considerations will help ensure a smooth and nurturing experience during this special time in your life.
-This article aims to help you get organised to have your baby in the UK and care for it while living in the country as an expat
+This article aims to help you get organised to have your baby in England and care for them while living in the country as an expat.

 Good to know:

-In the UK, most births occur in hospital maternity units run by the NHS (National Health Service), where maternity care is free under certain conditions.
-Due to the high number of patients and the often understaffed hospitals, the NHS cannot consistently deliver what it promises or aspires to, which you should keep in mind when giving birth.
+As we've mentioned, in England, most births occur in hospital maternity units run by the NHS, where maternity care is free under certain conditions.
+Due to the high number of patients and the often understaffed hospitals, however, the NHS can't consistently deliver what it promises or aspires to, which you should keep in mind when giving birth.

-Unless required differently due to your medical condition, the NHS offers ten prenatal appointments with a midwife (most likely, this won't be the same midwife that will be with you in labour), blood tests, two free ultrasounds (not the ones giving 3D or 4D images), and about four postnatal appointments.
+Unless required differently due to your medical condition, the NHS offers ten prenatal appointments with a midwife (most likely, this won't be the same midwife that will be with you in labour), blood tests, two free ultrasounds (not 3D or 4D), and about four postnatal appointments.
 If you've already had a first child, you will only be entitled to seven free prenatal appointments.
 While you are giving birth, the NHS secures you a private room.
 However, when you enter the postnatal ward, you will share the room with other new mothers and their babies.

-There's also private maternity care available in the UK, usually selected by families looking for more extensive and personalised services.
-If you choose to give birth under the care of obstetricians and midwives in a private hospital, expect to pay between £5,000 to £6,000 for an overnight stay at the hospital.
-If a cesarean is wanted or needed, the bill will increase by at least £1,000.
-Also, note that many extra charges (e.g., anesthetist, routine checkups, etc.) may appear on the final bill while under private care.
+There's also private maternity care available in England, usually selected by families looking for more extensive and personalised services.
+If you choose to give birth under the care of obstetricians and midwives in a private hospital, expect to pay between £5,000 and £6,000 for an overnight stay at the hospital.
+If a Cesarean section (or C-section for short) is wanted or needed, the bill will increase by at least £1,000.
+Also, note that many additional charges (such as an anesthetist, routine checkups, etc.) may appear on the final bill while under private care.

 Good to know: